JerrisonWang/ICML-DRPG/README.md

 The folder `Inventory Management Problem` includes:

-1. Python codes for a simple function collections and,
+1. Python codes for a simple function collections,
-2. Python codes for generating a inventory problem with parameterized transition and applying DRPG to solve it.
+2. Python codes for generating a inventory problem with parameterized transition and applying DRPG to solve it and,
+3. Two CSV files which specify the cost and the empirical transition of the inventory management problem.